TheOtherUnknown/Malcolm-TRA/README.md

 This template has several objectives:

 - Provide a modular bot template for novice users that is easy to build on and extend
-- A structure that is YARDoc friendly so you can generate awesome docs for your bot right away for your users
 - Rubocop friendly
 - Implements [bundler](http://bundler.io/) for managing your gems